Featured Story

 Article first published: May 2022

-Last update: March 2023
+Last update: August 2023

 For many, sunglasses are a fashion accessory.
 But sunglasses have important functions besides the fashion aspect: They provide glare protection from the sun and, most importantly, protection from harmful UV radiation.
-Therefore, basically, everyone should have a suitable pair of sunglasses at hand, whether with or without a prescription, whether old or young.
+It is important for everyone to have a pair of sunglasses, whether they need a prescription or not and regardless of their age.
+ZEISS was the first company to introduce sunglasses with consistent tint, called UMBRAL lenses, in 1924.
+Today, the range of sunnies with diverse tints and extras is vast.
+This article explains the important things to consider when buying the next pair of sunglasses.

-Optical sunglasses basically offer the same vision correction as conventional clear prescription glasses.
+Prescription sunglasses basically offer the same vision correction as traditional clear prescription glasses.
 They are manufactured according to the values determined during an eye test by an eye care professional, similar to regular glasses.
 How do they differ from normal glasses?
 Through tints in various levels and colors, the sunglasses provide not only visual acuity, but also glare protection – just like any other pair of sunglasses.

 A vital purchase criterion for sunglasses: Full UV protection

 When it comes to sun protection for the eyes, it's not just about glare protection, but also about protection against invisible ultraviolet (UV) radiation.
-Exposure to UV radiation without protection can lead to acute, medium-term, or even long-term damage to the body – and the eyes.
+Exposure to UV radiation without protection may lead to acute, medium-term, or even long-term damage to the body – and the eyes.
 This includes, for example, sunburn of the cornea or premature aging of the skin around the eyes.
-You can expect full UV protection from sunglasses from a specialist retailer - if you aren't sure, feel free to ask.
-Full UV protection up to 400 nm applies to all ZEISS sun protection lenses, whether these are bought with or without a prescription.
+You can expect full UV protection from sunglasses from a specialist retailer – if you aren't sure, feel free to ask.
+Sunglass-level UV protection up to 400 nm applies to all ZEISS sun protection lenses, whether these are bought with or without a prescription.
 In fact, it has even been standard for all clear ZEISS lenses since 2018.

 Transcription of the video